 2. After taking measurements, we put together a rough sketch of the new fountain and provide initial cost estimates.

 3. To help us determine the appropriate scale for the fountain design, we request that customers send us a recent photo of the proposed fountain site.
 By giving us a known height or distance of an object in the photo and using a little Photoshop magic, we are able to place the proposed fountain design in the photo.
-At this stage, it is easier to determine if the fountain will be too large or too small for the area and scale it appropriately.
+At this stage, it is easier to determine if the custom stone fountain will be too large or too small for the area and scale it appropriately.

 This is also the time where we play with stone color tones in the rendering to give a better representation of how different colors will look in relation to the home or other landscape elements.
 We can even show the customer physical stone samples to aid in color selection.